alinematollahi/Sliding-Door-Application/README.md

 This project is an Automatic Sliding Door Application to simulation and calculate prices.

-I utilized some technologies like HTML, CSS, JavaScript and Angular.js
+I utilized some technologies like HTML, CSS, JavaScript, Git and Angular.js

 This video shows performance of application: